WebView-CG/charter/charter.md

 * Normative specifications.
 Actual incubation of the explainers developed by the group is not in scope of this charter.

 ## Deliverables

+### Non-Normative Data

+* Machine-readable data describing the API differences between different WebView & browser implementations are available to documentation platforms and other tools, by February 2025

 ### Non-Normative Reports